William F. Farley

 William F. Farley (born October 10, 1942) is an American businessman, financier and philanthropist.
 He is the sole owner of Farley Industries, a private equity firm based in Chicago, and a co-owner of the Chicago White Sox.
-For 15 years (1985–99), he was the chairman and CEO of Fruit of the Loom until he was ousted by the board of directors on August 30, 1999.
+For 15 years (1985–99), he was the chairman and CEO of Fruit of the Loom until August 30, 1999.
 He is currently the founder, CEO and majority owner of Zrii, a multilevel marketing company based in Salt Lake City.

-Biography

 Early life and education

-Farley was born the elder of two children to a working-class Irish Catholic family on October 10, 1942, in Pawtucket, Rhode Island.
+Farley is the elder of two children born to working-class Catholic parents of Irish descent in Pawtucket, Rhode Island.
 He was the son of John Farley, a postal worker and part-time musician, and Barbara Farley, a receptionist.

 Farley attended grade school at St. Leo's School in Pawtucket and later became a recruited high school athlete and student at St. Raphael Academy, his father's high school.
 He graduated from St. Raphael's in 1960.

-Farley attended Bowdoin College in Brunswick, Maine, from 1960–64, where he majored in government and earned an academic scholarship.
+He graduated from Bowdoin College in Brunswick, Maine in 1964, where he majored in government and got an academic scholarship.
 At Bowdoin, he was a varsity athlete in football, swimming, and baseball.

 Professional career

 Early years

-After graduating from Bowdoin in 1964, Farley traveled across the U.S. and Mexico for six months, eventually settling in Los Angeles.
-In Los Angeles, Farley sold Collier's Encyclopedia door to door.
-Within two years he was the company's leading salesman, and was appointed head of training for the national sales force.
+After graduating from Bowdoin, Farley traveled across the U.S. and Mexico for six months, eventually settling in Los Angeles, California, where he sold Collier's Encyclopedia door to door.
+Within two years he was nominated as the company's leading salesman and appointed head of training for the national sales force.

 NL Industries and Lehman Brothers

 After attending Boston College Law School, Farley moved to New York City, where he took a job in the mergers and acquisitions division of NL Industries, a manufacturing company with a number of subsidiaries.
-At NL Industries, Farley did analysis on potential acquisition targets and rose in director of long range planning and acquisitions.
+At NL Industries, Farley did analysis on potential acquisition targets and rose to director of long range planning and acquisitions.
 In 1972, Farley was transferred to Chicago, where he functioned as the regional manager of NL Industries' metals division.